The Stiffs (band): 1999 reunion

 The original EMI band members reunited for a concert at Blackburn King George's Hall on 11 November 2005, filmed by Blackburn College media students.
-The Stiffs were joined by the original Fast Cars, Dustin's Bar Mitzvah and Dave Philp of 'The Automatics', who joined The Stiffs on stage for Automatics songs 'When The Tanks Roll Over Poland Again', 'Trash', 'She Devils Of Beverly Hills', 'A Mighty Long Way From Memphis' and 'British Beat'.
-The event was released on DVD in July 2006 and in the same year the band were also included in Alex Ogg's book* No More Heroes: A Complete History of UK Punk from 1976 to 1980.
+The Stiffs were joined by the original Fast Cars, Dustin's Bar Mitzvah and Dave Philp of The Automatics, who joined The Stiffs on stage for Automatics songs "When The Tanks Roll Over Poland Again", "Trash", "She Devils Of Beverly Hills", "A Mighty Long Way From Memphis" and "British Beat".
+The event was released on DVD in July 2006 and in the same year the band were also included in Alex Ogg's book, No More Heroes: A Complete History of UK Punk from 1976 to 1980.

 August 2007 saw The Stiffs appearing alongside Cockney Rejects and Sham 69 at the Antifest event in the Czech Republic to a crowd of 2,500, with Rick Cook standing in for an unavailable Tommy O'Kane.
-In November 2008, German label Still Unbeatable records issued the cancelled 1981 single 'Innocent Bystander' b/w 'Affairs Of The Heart' on 7" vinyl.
-At the same time, Italian label Snaps issued a limited edition cd 'The Unreleased Singles EP' featuring 'Innocent Bystander', 'Affairs Of The Heart', 'Best Place In Town' (1982 version) & 'Stand Up' (1982 version).
-2009 saw a rare live appearances at the Darwen Live festival and a home town gig to mark the 30th anniversary of their first single 'Inside Out'.
-In 2010, Still Unbeatable records released a 'four-way split' vinyl EP featuring The Stiffs, Mattless Boys, Boss Martians and Arctic Depression, the band also appeared at the Still Unbeatable 77 punk festival alongside the Mattless Boys, Fast Cars and The Plague as well as playing at the annual Rebellion Festival at the Winter Gardens, Blackpool.
+In November 2008, German label Still Unbeatable Records issued the cancelled 1981 single "Innocent Bystander" b/w "Affairs Of The Heart" on 7" vinyl.
+At the same time, Italian label Snaps issued a limited edition CD The Unreleased Singles EP featuring "Innocent Bystander", "Affairs Of The Heart", "Best Place In Town" (1982 version) and "Stand Up" (1982 version).
+2009 saw a rare live appearances at the Darwen Live festival and a home town gig to mark the 30th anniversary of their first single, "Inside Out".
+In 2010, Still Unbeatable Records released a vinyl EP featuring The Stiffs, Mattless Boys, Boss Martians and Arctic Depression.
+The band also appeared at the Still Unbeatable 77 punk festival alongside the Mattless Boys, Fast Cars and The Plague as well as playing at the annual Rebellion Festival at the Winter Gardens, Blackpool.

 In November 2010, the original line up played a series of dates in the Basque region of Spain, Donostia and Madrid.
-Spanish label Antiguays Records released two new songs recorded by the band in March 2012 on 7" vinyl, 'Extreemager' b/w 'Laugh In My Face', the first Stiffs single featuring all original members since 1981's 'Goodbye My Love'.
+Spanish label Antiguays Records released two new songs recorded by the band in March 2012 on 7" vinyl, "Extreemager" b/w "Laugh In My Face", the first Stiffs single featuring all original members since 1981's "Goodbye My Love".

+In 2023 US label PNV Records commenced to release a four vinyl album series on their Projectile Platters imprint, covering the bands output from 1978 to 1985, including a singles collection and three discs of demos and rarities.

-The band continues to appear regularly on compilations alongside major bands of the time, and are regarded as one of the great unsung pop bands of the punk era.
+The band continues to appear regularly on compilations alongside major bands of the time.
 They are one of a few remaining bands from the era who continue to perform with all four original members.
-Perhaps the best summary of the band was provided by journalist Carol Clerk following a 1981 performance - 'I haven't seen so much energy, musically or physically from any band in a long time.
-This is a marriage of instant melody and hooks with the power and forcefulness of punk.
+The journalist, Carol Clerk stated, following a 1981 performance, "I haven't seen so much energy, musically or physically from any band in a long time.
+This is a marriage of instant melody and hooks with the power and forcefulness of punk".